 Winter Storm Watch from SUN 3:00 PM CDT until MON 6:00 PM CDT

+Winter Storm Watch from SUN 3:00 PM CDT until MON 6:00 PM CDTUpdated

 Issued by National Weather Service – Green Bay, WI